fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 中文版： :doc:`../cn/distributed_training`

-This tutorial starts with high-level training, evaluation, and offline inference APIs, then shows how to connect custom models and loops.
-The final section reports throughput and memory on four RTX 4090 GPUs.
+This page covers high-level training, evaluation, and offline inference APIs, custom model and loop integration, and throughput and memory results from four RTX 4090 GPUs.
+Vision and LLM use different precision entry points; see :doc:`./precision`.

 API design rationale
 --------------------